 the soft computer

-the soft computer is a compact all-in-one, textile-based computing object that uses touch, craft, and embedded electronics to imagine gentler, more intimate ways of interacting with technology. rather than functioning as a productivity machine, it operates as a standalone computational artifact: an enclosure constructed from soft materials with machine-knit accents, housing a flexible e-ink display, capacitive sensing zones, a haptic motor, ambient sound, and breathing light.
+the soft computer is a compact all-in-one, textile-based computing object that uses touch, craft, and embedded electronics to imagine gentler, more intimate ways of interacting with technology. rather than functioning as a productivity machine, it operates as a standalone computational artifact: an enclosure constructed from soft materials with machine-knit accents, housing a flexible e-ink display, capacitive sensing zones, and a haptic motor.

 the soft computer is designed to be sat with, not operated. it emphasizes presence over output, care over command, and material memory over digital abstraction. four felt buttons act as a poetic keyboard, each biasing a generative text engine toward a different corpus. a trackpad zone controls the mood of language generation. a flexible e-ink screen slowly builds poems from touch.